 For audio professionals who have been holding out desperately waiting for a new Mac Pro to replace their aging trash can (the small, black, desktop cylinders) or the beloved “cheese grater” (Mac Pros from 2008-2012 in the tall, aluminum enclosure), it’s time to stop waiting and move on with an alternate solution that meets your needs today.

-Cutting to the chase: While the new Mac Pro is a monster workstation, ideally intended for movie production studios and VR/application development, it is vastly over-engineered for the needs of most typical creative people (from a price/performance perspective), and extremely overpriced for use at the heart of a typical audio production environment or home/project studio.
+Cutting to the chase: While the new Mac Pro is a monster workstation, specifically intended for movie production studios and VR/application development, it is vastly over-engineered for the needs of most "typical" creative people (from a price/performance perspective), and extremely overpriced for use at the heart of a typical audio production environment or home/project studio.

-The new cheese grater (or should we just call this one the credit card shredder?) is a big box, with optional wheels to help roll the 40-plus-pound enclosure around your studio, but you’ll still need another external enclosure for your data storage.
+The new Mac Pro (maybe we should call this new design the credit card shredder?) is a big box, with optional wheels to help roll the 40-plus-pound enclosure around your studio (a $400 option, seriously), but you’ll still need another external enclosure for your data storage.
 Maybe Apple should work on giving us a solution to cable clutter?

-If you’re a film or television studio-employed filmmaker or editor, or your profession otherwise involves editing 4k and 8k video, the new Mac Pro seems like a dream, especially with support for up to 28 cores.
+If you’re a film or television studio-employed filmmaker or editor, or your profession otherwise involves editing 4k and 8k video, the new Mac Pro is a dream, especially with support for up to 28 cores (and a price tag that goes up to around $50,000 when maxed out).
 For the rest of us, we'll just have to dream of owning one.
 (Note that today, the Xeon Skylake 28-core 3.1GHz (3.8GHz turbo) W-3175X CPU sells for $3,000 before you add a computer to host it, so a Mac Pro configuration with this CPU will cost significantly more).

 |Xeon vs. Core